Electricity tariffs explained

 Solar feed-in tariffs

-It’s worth noting that the above tariffs are consumption (energy used) tariffs and will differ to solar (generation) tariffs.
-You can read more about our solar FiTs and rates here.
+The tariffs mentioned above are consumption (energy used) tariffs and will differ from solar (generation) tariffs.

 Choosing the right tariff

-- Basic meter
+• Basic meter

-Standard peak tariff will apply. - Digital meter (non-communicating smart meter).
+• Standard peak tariff will apply.

-You may be eligible for a peak and off-peak tariff.
-If you also need a controlled load, this will generally be a separate meter within your meter box. - Smart meter (fully communicating)
+• You may be eligible for a peak and off-peak tariff.
+If you also need a controlled load, this will generally be a separate meter within your meter box.

-You may be eligible for peak, off-peak and controlled load tariffs.
-All are charged separately based on the time used or as a single time of use tariff which is more common and reflects the actual time you have used the energy and applicable tariff charge for the period.
+• You may be eligible for peak, off-peak and controlled load tariffs.
+All are charged separately based on the time used or as a single time-of-use tariff, which is more common and reflects the actual time you have used the energy and applicable tariff charge for the period.

 Looking for further information?

-Not what you're looking for?
+Didn’t find what you were looking for?